iainhouston/iainhouston.github.io/_posts/2022-04-30-Xdebug_in_Atom.markdown

 *   MacOS Mojave as the host machine in which Atom is the Xdebug client with PHP Xdebug running in the virual dev machine

 *   Parallels Desktop providing the virtualisation for the virtual Ubuntu Linux guest dev machine

+## Atom setup

+1. I assume that you have the latest [Atom](https://atom.io) installed.

+1. Install Atom's PHP-Debug package.
+    You will be asked to install several other dependent packages.
+I ended up disabling the optional packages like PHP-IDE which caused errors as it seemed to be out of sync with PHP-Debug and didn't offer me I considered worthy of spending time on investigating the error.
+    Note that [PHP-Debug's GitHub page](https://github.atom.io/packages/php-debug) has example `php.ini` settings for Xdebug 2.
+Ignore these.
+We'll be using Xdebug 3 because it is compatible with PHP 8.1 (more on this below)

+1. Configure PHP-Debug settings.
+    1. Path mappings.
+Drupal programs are in subfolders of `/var/www/drupal/web` of the guest-remote VM whereas I am editing them in the host-local subdirectories of `/Users/iainhouston/bradford-abbas.uk/web` and so the Atom PHP-Debug path mapping is a JSON expression

+        ```json
+        {{"remote":"/var/www/drupal/web","local":"/Users/iainhouston/bradford-abbas.uk/web"}]
+        ```

+        ```jinja2
+        a={{ a variable}}
+        ```

+1. Next item

+        ```jinja
+        a={{ a variable}}
+        ```

 **more to follow**